The Jones polynomial and functions of positive type on the oriented Jones-Thompson groups $\vec{F}$ and $\vec{T}$: Functions of positive type on Thompson group

 \section{Functions of positive type on Thompson group $T$}

-We discuss the natural generalization of the main results of \cite{AiCo1} to the Thompson group $T$, which is the group of piecewise linear homeomorphisms of the circle (the interval $[0,1]$ with identified endpoints) that are differentiable outside a finite set of rational dyadics and with slopes in $2^{\mathbb Z}$.
+We discuss the natural generalization of some results in \cite{AiCo1} to the Thompson group $T$, which is the group of piecewise linear homeomorphisms of the circle (the interval $[0,1]$ with identified endpoints) that are differentiable outside a finite set of rational dyadics and with slopes in $2^{\mathbb Z}$.
 We are going to prove that the statements about the Kauffman bracket and the Tutte polynomial obtained in \cite{AiCo1} keep their validity also for $T$.

 An element of $T$ can be described by a pair of rooted binary trees $(T_+,T_-)$ with the same number of leaves (as for $F$) and such that, in addition, one leaf of $T_-$ has a mark, meaning that it can be joined to the first leaf of $T_+$ and then coherently identifying the remaining leaves in cyclic order.